AnonymousDSS/TORA-DSS-2026/README.md

 [Daily Data Collection](https://github.com/AnonymousDSS/TORA-DSS-2026/blob/main/Data%20Collection%20-%20Daily%20Data%20Collection.ipynb)

 ### 🚨 Step 2: Data Repull (Moderation Decision Verification)
 To enhance ecological validity, a second round of data collection should be conducted after a suitable time interval to confirm the moderation status of previously collected posts.
-Three cases are considered during this verification process:

-- [deleted] in the title and/or body indicates author-initiated deletion.

-- [removed] in the title and/or body indicates moderator- or platform-initiated removal. 🎯

-- Unchanged title and body indicate that the post remained available on the platform and was therefore treated as legitimate.

 📥
 To begin the data repull from the posts that were collected in the daily data collection (i.e., Step 1), please refer to the code provided here: